NVIDIA-AI-IOT/jetcam/README.md

 sudo python3 setup.py install
 ```

-> JetCam is tested with a system configured following the [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard) setup.
+> JetCam is tested with a system configured by following the [JetCard](http://github.com/NVIDIA-AI-IOT/jetcard) setup.
 Different system configurations may require additional steps.

 ### Usage